vishesh211/MusicWiki/README.md

 # MusicWiki
 - MusicWiki is an  Last.fm application that provides information about various music genres, albums, artists and tracks of a particular genre.
-It can be used as a **wikipedia** for music infromation by music lovers all across the globe.
+It can be used as a **Wikipedia** for music infromation by music lovers all across the globe.

 ## Technologies Used